IBM/cp4i-deployment-samples/DrivewayDentDeletion/Operators/readme.md

   > :information_source:
   >
-  > As part of this pipeline we create a sample consumer org whose owner's credential details can be found in the secret `corg-owner-creds`.
+  > As part of this pipeline we create a sample consumer org whose owner's credential details can be found in the secret `ddd-dev-api-endpoint-client-id` for dev environment and in `ddd-test-api-endpoint-client-id` for the test environment.
   >
   > Should the user wish to receive the portal admin login reset link they can run 1-click with a set of valid mailtrap credentials and obtain the link from mailtrap.